robinnong/toronto-rental-buildings-explorer/README.md

 ## TODO
 - [ ] Clean and load the remaining records (currently loaded 1100 of 3500 in both Firestore DB and Algolia search index)
+- [ ] Build the indices to support all types of filter combinations for querying the Firestore DB
+- [ ] Error messaging for failed queries
 - [ ] Add support for pagination
 - [ ] Inject search filters as query params